JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

   [682c06a0] JSON v0.21.1
 ```

-Any installed package can be removed using the `rm` keyword (or `remove`) similarly as the installation works.
+To remove a package, we use the `rm` or `remove` keyword.

 ```julia
 (@v1.5) pkg> rm Example
 ```

-The package REPL provides a lot of functionality.
-We can type `?` into the Pkg REPL and press enter to list all available commands.
+Like the help for functions, we can use `?` in the Pkg REPL to list all its available commands.

 ```julia
 @v1.5) pkg> ?